Imtiaz Ali (director): Success (2007–2015)

-Creative decline (2017–2020)
+Commercial decline and resurgence (2017–present)

 His next directorial, the romantic comedy Jab Harry Met Sejal starring Shah Rukh Khan and Anushka Sharma in lead roles, was released on 4 August 2017.
 The film released to mixed-to-negative reviews, and emerged as a commercial failure at the box office.

 He then wrote the screenplay for his brother Sajid Ali's romance film Laila Majnu (2018), starring newcomers Avinash Tiwary and Tripti Dimri in lead roles.
 The film received mixed reviews upon release, and emerged as a commercial disaster at the box office.

 After a gap of three years, his next directorial venture was the romantic drama Love Aaj Kal, starring Kartik Aaryan and Sara Ali Khan in lead roles.
 The film was the spiritual successor to Love Aaj Kal (2009), starring Saif Ali Khan and Deepika Padukone, also directed by Ali.
 The film, which released on 14 February 2020, received mixed-to-negative reviews from critics, and emerged as a commercial failure at the box office.

-Resurgence (2024–present)

 In his first film collaboration with Netflix, Ali directed Amar Singh Chamkila, a biopic on the assassinated Punjabi musician Amar Singh Chamkila, starring Diljit Dosanjh and Parineeti Chopra in the lead roles.
 It was released on 12 April 2024 to positive reviews from critics and audiences, alike.
 Many considered it to be a huge return to form for Ali.
 Ali is set to continue his partnership with Netflix through the upcoming romance series O Saathi Re, directed by his brother Arif Ali with Arjun Rampal in the lead role.
+For his next directorial, Main Vaapas Aaunga, released on 12 June 2026 in theaters, he reunited with Diljit Dosanjh and A. R. Rahman.
+It also stars an ensemble cast of Naseeruddin Shah, Sharvari, and Vedang Raina.